8 Keys to Becoming a Successful Tour Manager

 4. Follow Up

-Key number four, follow up on allshow details.
+Key number four, follow up on all show details.
 You can’t assume promoters, production personnel, and venue representatives will always know what you need.

 I didn’t learn this until I made a huge mistake.